 Three things that are not in question are that Russian industry is desperately short of skilled workers; that there is also a shortage, though less critical, in the supply of qualified engineers (reported by about one third of businesses surveyed by Kuvalin and Moiseev, 2014), and that the best and brightest S&T graduates continue to leave Russia in significant numbers.
 Russian sources are quite open about the deficit of skilled workers and technical personnel, and increasingly have been willing to analyze the brain drain as a permanent rather than temporary or reversible phenomenon.

 The annexation of Crimea took place at the same time that Russia’s systemic economic slowdown became a more serious challenge.
-Western sanctions, followed by Russian counter-sanctions, exacerbated the economic consequences.
+Western sanctions, followed by Russian counter-sanctions, and a steep decline in the price of oil exacerbated the economic consequences.
 The result, noted by Dezhina (2016), is that Russia’s leaders now devote more attention to fostering innovation while having less ability to provide the financial support to realize these efforts.
 The growing need for international collaboration and foreign inputs is challenged by the sharp decline in the value of Russia’s currency.

 Cooperation with China has enormous potential, but also presents tremendous problems (Gabuev 2016).
 Russians remain wary regarding the threats posed by China’s rapidly growing economic and military power.
 Journalists consistently publish articles warning of long-simmering Chinese claims on Russian territory.
 Chinese increasingly regard Russia as a less-developed country.
 Despite consistent signing of agreements by top leaders of the two nations, Chinese remain unwilling to make major investments in Russia (Izotov and Suslov, 2011).